cjeng8771/WATCH/README.md

 8. Offset Estimation Post-Processing with WATCH
     * WATCH reports an estimate local clock offset at each node, in comparison to one another, with the first node as a reference for time zero, by cross correlating the received packet from the Shout data with the transmitted packet.
 The offsets are the difference in microseconds between the local clock time zero and when the receiver actually receives the first sample of the transmitted packet.
-    * The least square error and root mean squared error (RMSE) included in the final results compare the offset found at each link through cross correlation, in number of samples, to the estimated offsets that are back-calculated using the WATCH algorithm results.
+    * The least square error and root mean squared error (RMSE) included in the final results compare the offset found at each link through cross correlation to the estimated offsets that are back-calculated using the WATCH algorithm results.
-    * The weighted least squares method can be invoked, but the use of each link's signal to noise ratio (SNR) is not optimized.
-The results will not differ much from those without the weighted least squares method.
+    * The weighted least squares method can be invoked to influence the offsets based on the estimated reliability of each link using its SNR.
     * The PSD plots can be informational to observe, but depending on the number of nodes and iterations in the experiment, there can be a large number of output plots to handle before continuing with the analysis.
 If DEBUG was enabled at the beginning, these will print despite what is chosen at this step.
+    * WATCH will prematurely alert if it detects too many links with insufficient data to calculate the node clock offsets, leading to inconclusive results.
+This signifies that a majority of the links in the experiment did not receive detectable signals, which can be caused by situations such as out of range nodes or use of an inactive port.

 > [!IMPORTANT]
 > Final WATCH analysis results will be printed, by iteration, and displayed in microseconds ($\mu s$).
+They are also recorded in `results.txt` in the current working directory.

 > [!NOTE]
 > Offset results on the order of 10s-100s of $\mu s$ indicate a time-synchronized network.
 However, results should not be expected to be much less than $\frac{1}{sampleRate}$ (4 $\mu s$ when using the default sample_rate of 250kHz).\